Origins Story #2: Part 5

 Their bodies now lifeless, Huntsman looks to me as I do him.
 I stare into the glow of his eyes, afraid that they will swallow me up.
 But as his rage fades, his humanity seems to return.

-My tears as he drops to his knees as I thrust myself toward him.
+Tears fall as he drops to his knees next to me.
 His suit reverts away and he looks over my face for any cuts and scrapes and then desperately tries to close up my blouse, now ripped and absent of it’s buttons.
 Instead, he zips my coat back up and hides his face in his hands.

 But as I try to bring his eyes back up to mine, I realize that one of the men behind him is now on his knees poised to strike with a knife in hand.
 I scream for him to turn around, but it’s too late.